 - A teaspoon of sugar can kill the burning sensation from spicy food.

-- Did you know that popcorn rose to fame during the Great Depression, when there was a heavy shortage of sugar?
+- Popcorn rose to fame during the Great Depression, when there was a heavy shortage of sugar.

 - The urine from a diabetic person with high levels of sugar can be turned into Whiskey.

 - A grande Starbucks iced flavored drink has 28 grams of sugar, which is equal to 2.5 Krispy Kreme donuts.